rotationalio/rotational.io/content/en/blog/2024-06-07-text-to-sql-llm-app.md

 ![screenshot](img/blog/2024-06-07-text-to-sql-llm-app/sql_app.webp)

 The [repo](https://github.com/pdamodaran/vanna-text-to-sql) includes a demo of the application.

 ## Conclusion
 As this post demonstrated, LLMs can be used to accelerate data analysis tasks by training a RAG model to build a text-to-sql application.
 This post just scratches the surface on how to build these types of applications.

 A few enhancements can be made to reduce errors:
 - Train the model on documentation about your tables.
 For example, you can describe the type of data the table holds and possible values for fields in those tables.
 The way to train on documentation is as follows: `vn.train(documentation="insert documentation here")`
 - Train the model on commonly run SQL queries: `vn.train(sql="insert sql here")`
 - Train the model on question-sql pairs: `vn.train(question="insert question here", sql="insert sql here")`

+Two important things to keep in mind...

+### Data Privacy

+Vanna supports many databases including Postgres, SQLite, BigQuery, Snowflake, etc.   You can start experimenting with a Jupyter Notebook or create applications using Streamlit, Flask, Slackbot, or integrate it within your own front end application.
+The pricing options are as follows:

+- **Open source**: You use your own LLM, set up a local metadata storage using ChromaDB or any other vector database, and deploy via self-hosted Streamlit, Flask app, etc.  You also have the ability to customize as you see fit.
+- **Free tier**: This tier uses the GPT 3.5 foundational model, hosted metadata storage and rate-limited usage of the LLM. *Note: This example uses the free tier plan for Vanna and a Postgres database.*
+- **Paid tier**: This tier costs $30/ 1 million tokens, uses the GPT-4 with a load-balanced fallback to other LLMs.
+It also provides SLA guarantees.
+- **Enterprise tier**: Contact Vanna AI for a pricing plan that gives you access to developers who can help you customize your application based on your enterprise needs.

-There is one important thing to keep in mind.
-Depending on the sensitivity of the data in your database, you may want to consider the options when you are building the application.
-This particular example uses a hosted LLM solution so data will be sent to the LLM.
-You have the option to use Vanna with your own custom LLM, vector database,  and RAG process and host the application on your own server.
+Depending on the sensitivity of the data in your database, carefully consider the above options when you are building the application.
+This particular example uses a hosted LLM solution, which means that the data will be sent externally to the LLM.
+If you do not want to share your internal data with Vanna, you have the option to use Vanna with your own custom LLM, vector database, and RAG process and host the application on your own server.
 Vanna AI provides documentation on how to set this up.
 More details about Vanna's data security policy can be found [here.](https://vanna.ai/data-security-faq.html)

+### Accuracy